astro313/RXJ1131/WRITEUP/response.md

 3)
 The BH displacement estimated by the referee (~few 10kpc) has been shown to be theoretically possible in the absence of dynamical friction (Bonning+07, Loeb 2007).
 However, Loeb 2007 has showed that at low ejection speeds of a few hundred km/s, the recoil is expected to be damped by the external gravitational potential of the galaxy, dynamical friction against background stars, dark matter, and gas, thereby limiting the BH displacement and is likely to bring it back to the center of its host galaxy within a few dynamical times (Madau & Quataert 04, Boylan-Kolchin+04, Guedes+11).

-We acknowledge that velocity offsets between BLR and NLR lines are quite common in Seyferts and quasars, but the offsets as large as that of RXJ1131 appear to be uncommon according to the distribution of offset among other AGN hosts (Richards+02, Bonning+07).
-To take into account the referee's comments, we now also discuss other possible scenarios.